 nievesmares - stock.adobe.com

-Some people confuse charcoal with graphite, but these are two different drawing utensils that differ in a few ways.
+Some people confuse charcoal with graphite, but these are two different drawing utensils that vary in a few ways.

 Graphite leads are much harder and smoother compared to charcoal.
 You can see this wonderfully because pencil drawings shimmer in the light and reflect the light, but charcoal drawings are matte.